schneems/threaded/README.md

 ## What

 Why wait?
 If you're doing IO in MRI, or really anything in JRuby you can speed up your programs dramatically by using threads.
 Threads however are a low level primitive in Ruby that can be difficult to use.
-For a primer on threads check out [Working with Ruby Threads](http://www.jstorimer.com/products/working-with-ruby-threads).
-Threaded implements a few common thread patterns into an easy to use interface letting you focus on writing your code and letting Threaded worry about running that code as fast as possible.
-Threaded currently includes a threaded background queue, a thread pool, and promises.
+The `Threaded` library implements a few common thread patterns into an easy to use interface.
+This lets you focus on writing your code and `Threaded` will worry about running that code as fast as possible.

 ## Install